Classroom programs — onsite only

 Programs are hosted at our shelter locations and are 45-60 minutes unless otherwise specified.

-While some programs may include an appearance by a small animal companion (small mammals only, such as guinea pigs, rabbits, or domestic rats), participants shouldn't expect animal contact as part of these presentations.
+While other AHS programs may include an appearance by a small animal companion (small mammals only, such as guinea pigs, rabbits, or domestic rats), animal contact is not part of these presentations.

 Schedule a classroom program